cowglow/about-me/src/content.md

 class: slide, center, middle

-## Digitizating Public Administrations and Companies
+## Focus on Digitalization of Government and Enterprises

 ![](assets/compose-us.png)